uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 ``Iterators...`` must satisfy ``AdaptingIteratorSource``.

-``zip_iterator`` is SYCL device-copyable if all the source iterators are SYCL device-copyable, and is "device accessible content iterator" if all the source iterators are "device accessible content iterators".
+``zip_iterator`` is SYCL device-copyable if all the source iterators are SYCL device-copyable, and is a "device accessible content iterator" if all the source iterators are "device accessible content iterators".

 .. code:: cpp